-- The candidate must be a member of the BSE and hold via BSE transthoracic echocardiography (TTE) or EACVI TTE accreditation prior to undertaking this accreditation process. - A candidate must have a designated mentor to assist them through the accreditation process. - The accreditation process has two compulsory elements: A written theory examination and a practical assessment.
-Both elements need to be passed in order to become an accredited member. - The written theory exam compromises two parts: A multiple choice question (MCQ) theory section and a "best answer" image reporting section. - The practical assessment compromises three parts: A logbook, a practical scanning assessment and a viva assessment of five patient case studies. - The candidate must pass the written assessment before registering to attend the practical assessment. - The logbook should be collected over a period of no more than 24 months from the written examination. - Any queries regarding the accreditation process should be addressed to: BSE Accreditation Department, contact details and registrations are available on www.bsecho.org.
-Tel: 0208 065 5794 (operating hours 09:00 -17:00 Monday-Friday, excluding UK public holidays), email: accreditation@bsecho.org.
+- 1. The candidate must be a member of the BSE and hold via BSE transthoracic echocardiography (TTE) or EACVI TTE accreditation prior to undertaking this accreditation process. - 2.
+Candidates must have a designated mentor to assist them through the accreditation process. - 3.
+The accreditation process has two compulsory elements: a written theory examination and a practical assessment.
+You must pass both elements to become an accredited member. - 4.
+The written theory exam comprises A multiple-choice question (MCQ) theory section and a "best answer" image reporting section. - 5.
+The practical assessment consists of a logbook, a practical scanning assessment, and a viva assessment of five patient case studies. - 6.
+The candidate must pass the written assessment before registering to attend the practical assessment. - 7.
+The logbook should be collected within 24 months of the written examination.

+Any queries regarding the accreditation process should be addressed to the BSE Accreditation Department; contact details and registrations are available at www.bsecho.org.

+Tel: 0208 065 5794 (lines open from 09:00-17:00 Mon-Fri), mail: accreditation@bsecho.org.